gflohr/anki-chess-opening-trainer/README.md

 # Anki Opening Trainer

+This is the source code repository for the [Anki](https://apps.ankiweb.net/)-add-on "Chess Opening Traier".
+Anki is a popular, open-source flashcard application.
-This repository contains an add-on for [Anki](https://apps.ankiweb.net/), a popular flash card application.
-It takes a collection of chess games and creates flash cards for it so that you can memorize the right moves in the opening phase of a chess game.
-This is useful for building up and opening repertoire.
+The add-on takes a collection of chess games and creates flashcards from it, helping you in building up an opening repertoire.

 ## How It Works